ARMs: Hows, Whos and Whys - What You Need to Know About Adjustable Rate Mortgages

 Why ARMs at All?

 You may not know that ARMs are a fairly recent addition to the mortgage menu.
-When they were first introduced about 30 years ago, fixed rate mortgages (FRMs) were at or near then-record highs of 16% to 18%.
+When they were first introduced over 30 years ago, fixed rate mortgages (FRMs) were at or near then-record highs of 16% to 18%.
 With FRMs at unaffordable levels, the housing markets threatened to come to a screeching halt.
 The earliest ARMs were complex, confusing things, especially to borrowers used to the simplicity of fixed rate mortgages.
-Worse, the proto-ARMs featured no caps, and rates were considerably more volatile than now; in 1981 the one-year Treasury frequently rose and fell by more than one percentage point per week!
+Worse, these proto-ARMs featured no caps, and rates were considerably more volatile than now; in 1981 the one-year Treasury frequently rose and fell by more than one percentage point per week!

 In addition, early ARMs were priced with interest rates equal to -- and sometimes above -- comparable FRMs.
 Given the very real threat of payments jumping even higher, the early ARMs weren't much of a hit.